nicolaka/hashicorp/arch/vault-identity-lab/README.md

 3. Edit the `variables.tf` file and add a valid Vault Enterprise license under the default value.

-4. Ensure that your Docker Desktop Kubernetes configs are located in `~/.kube/config` or update the kubernetes provider config in the `providers.tf` file to reflect the actual path for yoru kubernetes config if it's not `~/.kube/config`
+4. Ensure that your Docker Desktop Kubernetes configs are located in `~/.kube/config` or update the kubernetes provider config in the `providers.tf` file to reflect the actual path for yoru kubernetes config if it's not `~/.kube/config`.

+> Note: If you are running Terraform on natively on Mac/Windows(locally) then you need to update the vault provider configs under `provider.tf` and choose the right `address` config (details in the comments in provider.tf)

 5. Initialize Terraform and run Terraform Plan/Apply